Timeline of race relations and policing in Minneapolis–Saint Paul

 Since its establishment in 1867, the Minneapolis Police Department has had 52 Chiefs of Police.

-The current Chief of Police, who began his term in 2017, is Medaria Arradondo, who is a fifth-generation Minnesota resident and is the first African American to serve as chief of the Minneapolis Police Department.
+The current and 54th chief of police—who began his term in November 2022—is Brian O'Hara, who succeeded Medaria Arradondo—the first African American to serve as chief of the Minneapolis Police Department.
+O’Hara was the first police chief to be appointed after the murder of George Floyd.

 An investigative division within the Minneapolis Department of Civil Rights—the Office of Police Conduct Review (OPCR)—reviews cases of alleged violation of MPD policies by police officers including "use of excessive force, inappropriate language or attitude, harassment, and discrimination."